hannorein/rebound/README.md

   `integrator_leapfrog.c`
   `collisions_direct.c`

-  This example tests collision detection methods.
-  To change the collision detection algorithm, change the module collisions_direct.c to either collisions_tree.c or collisions_sweep.c in the Makefile.
+  This example is a simple test of collision detection methods.
+To change the collision detection algorithm, you can replace the module collisions_direct.c to either collisions_tree.c or collisions_sweep.c in the Makefile.